iso-apa/.github/profile/README.md

 ---
 > *Learning the polyadenylation grammar of life — and where cancer and autoimmunity breaks the rules.*

-IsoDecipher is the open-source entry point to IsoMatrix, a dual-licensed ecosystem for single-cell 3' end biology.
-While IsoDecipher serves as the industry standard for GTF-anchored quantification, our advanced discovery engines for unannotated peak detection and machine learning classification are available under a commercial license for enterprise use.
+**IsoDecipher** is the foundational open-source entry point to the broader **IsoMatrix Suite** — a comprehensive ecosystem for single-cell 3' end biology.
+While IsoDecipher sets the standard for GTF-anchored quantification, the complete ecosystem extends into unannotated peak discovery, sequence filtering, and machine learning-driven target classification.

 | Tool | Description | Status |
 |------|-------------|--------|